valimaggi/eventvote/README.md

 `npm test` to run all the tests

-`npm test watch` to run tests after every file change
+`npm test watch` to run tests constantly after every file change

 ## Usage